VCWVL/wede5020-poe-LUBOMBUYU/README.md

 ## 📸 Website Screenshots

-For detailed screenshots of the website showcasing its design and responsiveness, please refer to the [website-screenshots.md](website-screenshots.md) file.
+For detailed screenshots of the website showcasing its design, responsiveness, and functionality (including Google Form submission responses), please refer to the [website-screenshots.md](docs/website-screenshots.md) file.

 ## 🗓️ Timeline & Milestones